Apply for Jobs in the Social Sciences Collegiate Division

 - Length of commitment varies from sequence to sequence

 - Power, Identity and Resistance (two-quarter internship)

 - Classics of Social and Political Thought (three-quarter internship)

-- America in World Civilization (one-quarter internship)
+- America in World Civilization (one to two-quarter internship)

 - Colonizations (one-quarter internship)

 - Gender and Sexuality in World Civilizations (one-quarter internship)